WanderDinizVeloso/My-Store-API/README.md

     $ git checkout -b nome-da-nova-branch

     # Adicione as mudanças desejadas com os devidos commits
-    $ git add . ('adicina as mudanças ao stage do Git')
+    $ git add . ('adiciona as mudanças ao stage do Git')
-    $ git commit -m 'informacao do conteúdo do commit' ('salvando as alterações de cada pequena alteracao em um commit')
+    $ git commit -m 'informação do conteúdo do commit' ('salvando as alterações de cada pequena alteração em um commit')
-    $ git push -u origin nome-da-nova-branch ('adicina a nova branch no reposiótio remoto do Projeto')
+    $ git push -u origin nome-da-nova-branch ('adiciona a nova branch no repositório remoto do Projeto')
     ```
   - Crie um novo `Pull Request` (PR):
      - Vá até a página de `Pull Requests` do repositório no GitHub